KingoftheNight/RPCT/README.md

 # optional arguments:
 #   -raa  raac book saved in raacDB folder in rpct, and you can not use this parameter and -r together.
-#   -o    if you choose the parameter -raa, you should input a folder name, and if you choose the parameter -r, you should input a file name
+#   -o    if you choose the parameter -raa, you should input a folder name, and if you choose the parameter -r, you should input a file name.
-#   -r    self_raa_code format should contain all amino acid types, and be separated by '-', for example: LVIMC-AGST-PHC-FYW-EDNQ-KR
+#   -r    self_raa_code format should contain all amino acid types, and be separated by '-', for example: LVIMC-AGST-PHC-FYW-EDNQ-KR .
 ```
 #### Example
 ```